the-foxlab/respro-databases/README.md

 Done.
 ```

-**Rules:**

 - **All output to `stderr`** — never write progress messages to `stdout`.
-- **`Source date:`** — the date used for `maintainer_update` in metadata.json (fetched from upstream API, `--source-date` argument, or fallback).
-Print this as early as the date is known — ideally before `Downloading`, but after is acceptable when the date is derived from the downloaded content.
+- **`Source date:`** — the date used for `maintainer_update` in `metadata.json` (fetched from the upstream API, a `--source-date` argument, or a fallback).
+Print it as early as it's known — ideally before `Downloading`, but after is acceptable when derived from downloaded content.
-- **`Downloading <url> …`** — emitted when the upstream source fetch begins (use `…` ellipsis, not `...`).
+- **`Downloading <url> …`** — emitted when the upstream fetch begins (use the `…` ellipsis character, not `...`).
-- **`Written` lines** — emit one line per output file, in the order shown.
-The `(N rows)` / `(N aggregated entries)` count includes only data rows (not the header).
+- **`Written` lines** — one line per output file, in the order shown.
+The row/entry count excludes the header row.
 Omit the formula-rules line entirely when there are no formula rows (and delete the file if it exists).
 - **`Done.`** — final line confirming successful completion.
-- **Diagnostic messages** — `WARNING:` and `SKIPPED:` / `DROPPED:` lines are allowed at any point before `Done.` but must also go to `stderr`.
-These are for per-row conversion notes and validation warnings.
+- **Diagnostics** — `WARNING:` and `SKIPPED:` / `DROPPED:` lines may appear anywhere before `Done.`, always on `stderr`.
-- **Auxiliary fetch messages** — converters that download additional resources (e.g., drug maps, gene data) may emit extra `Fetching <url> …` lines between `Downloading` and `Written`.
+- **Auxiliary fetches** — converters that download extra resources (drug maps, gene data, …) may emit extra `Fetching <url> …` lines between `Downloading` and `Written`.

-### Converter Responsibilities
+### Converter responsibilities

-1. Download/fetch source data from `--source-url`
+1. Download/fetch source data from `--source-url`.
-2. Parse and validate input schema
+2. Parse and validate the input schema.
-3. Transform to atomic rules (one mutation per row) and optional formula rules (grouped combinations)
+3. Transform rows into atomic rules (one mutation per row) and, when applicable, formula rules (grouped combinations).
-4. Deduplicate by `(gene, reference_id, position, mutation, antiviral, publication)` tuple
+4. Deduplicate by `(gene, reference_id, position, mutation, antiviral, publication)`.
-5. Sort deterministically for reproducible output
+5. Sort deterministically for reproducible output.
-6. Generate `rules.tsv` with required columns: `gene`, `reference_identifier`, `position`, `reference`, `mutation`, `antiviral`
+6. Write `rules.tsv` with the required columns: `gene`, `reference_identifier`, `position`, `reference`, `mutation`, `antiviral`.
-7. Generate optional `formula-rules.tsv` (only if `group_id` + formula cases exist)
+7. Write `formula-rules.tsv` only if `group_id` + formula cases exist.
-8. Generate `metadata.json` with fixed schema (see `formatting_instructions/README`)
-   - Fetch source timestamp from upstream API; fall back to today's date only if API is unavailable
-   - Compute `tsv_checksum` as `sha256:<hex>` of rules.tsv content
+8. Write `metadata.json` following the schema documented in the [ResistanceProfiler](https://github.com/the-foxlab/ResistanceProfiler) `docs/` folder.
+Fetch the source timestamp from the upstream API (fall back to today's date only if unavailable), and compute `tsv_checksum` as `sha256:<hex>` of the `rules.tsv` content.
-9. Generate `non-migrated-rules.txt` with audit trail of rows that couldn't be converted
+9. Write `non-migrated-rules.txt` as an audit trail of rows that couldn't be converted.
-10. Validate all required columns and fail fast on schema mismatches
+10. Validate all required columns and fail fast on schema mismatches.
-11. Print standardized progress messages to stderr
+11. Print the standardized progress messages to `stderr`.

-### Example: Adding a New Database

-To add a new upstream database:
+## Adding a new database

-1. Create `databases/<source_name>/scripts/convert.py`
-   - Accept `--source-url` and `--output-dir` arguments
-   - Fetch the source timestamp from the upstream API and set it as `maintainer_update`
-   - Follow the converter output format and responsibilities above
+1. Create `databases/<source_name>/scripts/convert.py`, following the converter pattern above (accepting `--source-url` / `--output-dir`, fetching the upstream timestamp for `maintainer_update`).
-2. Create `databases/<source_name>/scripts/requirements.txt` with dependencies
+2. Create `databases/<source_name>/scripts/requirements.txt` with its dependencies.
-3. Create `.github/workflows/<source_name>-autobump.yml`
-   - Use the workflow step names and structure shown above
-   - Adapt the "Resolve latest upstream source" step for your source type
+3. Create `.github/workflows/<source_name>-autobump.yml`, reusing the workflow steps above and adapting only "Resolve latest upstream source" for the source type.
-   - All other steps remain identical
-4. Add your source metadata to the converter's hardcoded config (maintainers, publication PMID, license, etc.)
+4. Add the source's metadata to the converter's config (maintainers, publication PMID, license, etc.).

-## You would like support for your database?
+## Requesting a new database

-Either open a PR here and add the required files or open an issue which database you would like to have supported.
-We will do our best to make it possible.
-Importantly, we will need some kind of API to that database to be able to check for updates in regular intervals and autoupdate the respective files in the repo.
+Open a PR here with the required files, or open an issue naming the database you'd like supported.
+We need some kind of API for that database so we can check for updates at regular intervals and auto-update the corresponding files in this repo — please mention what's available upstream.